rockysnow7/rockysnow7.github.io/posts/misc/epq.md

 give certain kinds of outputs given certain kinds of inputs by comparing its actual output with what the "correct" output would have been, and then changing its weights and biases to get closer to the correct output.
-If repeated many times with a wide range of training input and output data, the neural network can reliably give outputs following some intended pattern.
+If repeated many times with a large amount of training data, the neural network can reliably give outputs following some intended pattern.
 In our case, the input will be a position on a chessboard, and the output will be a number representing who is currently winning the game and by how much (the evaluation).

-In all engines, the neural network will be trained in the same way: the engine plays a game against itself, storing every position seen during the game, and finally stores the outcome of the game (white wins as 1, a draw as 0, black wins as -1).
+In all engines, the neural network will be trained in the same way: the engine plays a game against itself, storing every position seen during the game, and finally stores the outcome of the game (white wins as 1, draw as 0, black wins as -1).
 It then trains the neural network (by the process described above) with each position from the game as the input training data, and the outcome of the game as the output training data.
-Repeated with many training games, this results in the neural network being able to roughly predict which side is winning in a given position.
+Repeated with many training games, this results in the neural network being able to roughly predict which side will win in a given position.

-The minimax search and pruning algorithms are much simpler, as there are many resources available on how to implement them efficiently.
+The minimax search and pruning algorithms are much simpler, as they are standard, well-documented algorithms.
 As mentioned in Section 3, part of the statistical techniques used by ProbCut rely on data found through statistical analysis of previous games.
-This statistical analysis is complex and beyond the scope and subject of this project, and so I used values found in the original 1995 paper[^8], which introduced ProbCut.
+This statistical analysis is complex and beyond the scope and subject of this project, and so I used values found in the original 1995 paper[^8] which introduced ProbCut.

-The process of gathering the final data needed (the mean move time and Elo rating for each engine) involved creating an unpruned engine and two copies (one with alpha-beta and one with ProbCut), and leaving all three to train (by the process described above) for 6 hours.
+The process of gathering the final data needed (the mean move time and Elo rating for each engine) involved creating an unpruned engine and two copies – one with alpha-beta and one with ProbCut – and leaving all three to train for 6 hours.
 I then found the mean move time of each by playing each engine against itself for 100 games and measuring the time for each move to be found, and finally taking the mean.
 Similarly, the Elo scores of each engine were found by playing the different engines against each other for 100 games and updating their ratings according to the algorithm described by Elo, mentioned in Section 4.

 ### 6. Results and Conclusions